 Even if you’re not interested in purchasing a book while you’re here, you’ll be amazed by the beautiful store and the incredible selection that they have.
 Perhaps you’ll even discover a rare book you didn’t know you were even looking for!

-See Related: Best Travel Photography Books to Inspire You
+See Related: Travel Photography Books for Inspiration

 28. Catch a Show at the Fox Theatre